-Communication and Interaction-these children have a difficulty in communicating with others.
-This may be because they have difficulty saying what they want to, understanding what is being said to them or they do not understand or use social rules of communication.

-For example, children with Autistic Spectrum Disorders (ASD), including Asperger Syndrome, are likely to have particular difficulties with social interaction.
+Communication and Interaction - these children have difficulty in communicating with others.
+This may be because they have difficulty saying what they want, understanding what is being said to them or they do not understand or use social rules of communication.
+For example, children with Autistic Spectrum Condition (ASC), are likely to have particular difficulties with social interaction.
 They may also experience difficulties with language, communication and imagination, which can impact on how they relate to others.

-Cognition and Learning-children with learning difficulties learn at a slower pace than their peers, even with appropriate differentiation.
+Cognition and Learning - children with learning difficulties learn at a slower pace than their peers, even with appropriate differentiation.
 Learning difficulties cover a wide range of needs from moderate learning difficulties (MLD) to children with profound and multiple learning difficulties (PMLD).